daeuniverse/dae/docs/en/configuration/separate-config.md

 # Separate Configuration Files

-Sometimes you want to break your configuration file into several files.
-It may be useful in the following cases:
+Split your configuration into several files when you want to:

-1. You want to switch nodes via modify the config file using tools like `sed`.
+- Switch nodes by modifying a configuration file with tools such as `sed`.
-2. You copy other's configuration file and you want to overwrite some parts of it.
+- Override parts of someone else's configuration.

 ## Example

-Directory Structure:
+Directory structure:

 ```sh
 # tree /etc/dae